Slovene declension: Mixed accent adjectives

 Moreover, in nominative and accusative dual in feminine and neuter form these adjectives can also have a stylistically marked ending -ẹ̑ in addition to the usual -i.
 They follow one of the fixed accent tone changes if the accent is on the stem.
 If the feminine nominative singular form is acute, then other accents are acute.
 If it is circumflex, then it is circumflex in all forms.
 The endings are always circumflex.
-Defnite forms have fixed accent that is the same as "other" forms.
+Definite forms have fixed accent that is the same as "other" forms.
 The exceptions are mlȃd when meaning 'offspring' or 'young people/animals', sȃm, dȏlg, and stȁr when it is nominalized or in collocations.
 These forms are always circumflex.

 The second way with short accents is that the accent is on the stem only in nominative singular, and on the ending in all other forms.
 All adjectives following this pattern can also have fixed accent, and can only have fixed accent in definite forms.
 The ending is always short circumflex and definite form is acute.